Table of Contents

 Here are three psychologist CV tips that’ll help advance your job application through the recruitment process.

-1. Open with a compelling personal statement
+1. Open with a compelling CV summary

 Start with a succinct opening line including your professional title, area of speciality, and how many years of practical experience you have in the field: